- Simple & flexible travel insurance for your next adventure.

 Which is why this guide to avoiding scams at Angkor Wat is essential.
 It'll help you spot the scams, and take the stress out of enjoying this wonder of the world.

 Angkor Wat will move you with its beauty and spirituality.
 The huge numbers of visitors attracted to it makes it a great place for Cambodians to do business, and very occasionally you might meet someone looking for a short-cut into your wallet.
 Which is why this guide to avoiding scams at Angkor Wat is essential.

 Cambodia December Protests Alert

-Mass protests are planned for Phnom Penh and other Cambodian cities from December 10.
+Mass protests have taken place in Phnom Penh and other Cambodian cities